ggcarvalho/IN1076_Capstone/README.md

 There are two Python 3.x files, `image.py` and `proc_image.py`,  the former containing all the methods implemented and a test client, while the latter is the main application.

-### Disclaimer
+### Remarks

-The program is not optimized, performance-wise.
+- The program is not optimized, performance-wise.

+- Tested image formats: .jpg , .jpeg, .png

 ## Using the program